xuxyperf/PRTools/README.md

 PRTools-Performance Report Tools, for mainframe SMF Data Processing.
 Environment
 ===========
-Tool running on.Net Framework 3.5.
+Tool is running on .net framework 3.5.